A Guide to Home Renovation Budget

 Now that you have a better understanding of the potential costs, it’s time to create a detailed budget.
 Begin by listing all the necessary expenses, including materials, labour, permits, and professional fees.
 Be sure to account for contingencies and unexpected expenses that may arise during the project.
 It’s advisable to allocate around 10-20% of your budget for unforeseen circumstances.
 This will help you handle any surprises without derailing your renovation plans.

-Prioritize Cost-Effective Changes
+Prioritise Cost-Effective Changes

 If you’re working with a limited budget, consider prioritizing cost-effective changes that can still make a significant impact on your space.
 For example, a fresh coat of paint, updated fixtures, or new hardware can instantly refresh the look of a room without breaking the bank.
 Look for affordable alternatives or consider DIY options for certain aspects of your renovation to save money.